18F/uswds-jekyll/pages/user/animal_breeding.md

 ---
-title: SCINet for plant breeding research
+title: SCINet for animal breeding research
-description: SCINet tools available for plant breeding research
+description: SCINet tools available for animal breeding research
-permalink: /user/plant-breeding/
+permalink: /user/animal-breeding/
 author:
 layout: page
 # sidenav:  is a side navigation bar is needed it can be specified in the _data/navigation.yml file